Alberto Chillon

 Alberto Chillon (born 5 December 1990) is an Italian rugby union player who plays as a scrum-half.
-He currently plays for Rovigo Delta after the experience with Valorugby Emilia in the Top10.
+He currently plays for Petrarca Padova after the experience with Valorugby Emilia and Rovigo Delta in the Top10.

 In 2021 Chillon was named as Permit Player for Benetton Treviso.
 From 2012 to 2015, he played for Zebre.

+From 2023 to 2025 he played for Rovigo Delta.

 In May 2013, Chillon was called up by the Italian national rugby union team for the South African Quadrangular Tournament.
 On 22 June, he made his debut against Scotland coming on as a substitute.